 If you’d like to apply to be a part of our staff, please send your application below.
 Our application is on a rolling basis, and you may apply at any time during the semester.
 All sections take on new staff members throughout the semester, except for the Opinion section.
 All Opinion columnists are chosen at the beginning of each semester.

-While our application is rolling throughout the semester, those who apply by 11:59 p.m. on January 30, 2015, will have the opportunity to attend training workshops, learn alongside other new writers and pick up beats (ie. Boston City Hall beat, College of Arts and Sciences beat) during their first semester.
+While our application is rolling throughout the semester, those who apply by 11:59 p.m. on September 18, 2015, will have the opportunity to attend training workshops on September 26, learn alongside other new writers and pick up beats (ie. Boston City Hall beat, College of Arts and Sciences beat) during their first semester.